- Consultation Request

 It’s not uncommon in the early days of treatment for a wire to come loose or detach from a bracket.
 This is rarely uncomfortable and can be left until the next appointment.
 However, if the wire is too annoying, place wax on the offending section to cover it and/call the office to arrange for one of our team to address the comfort.

 A small percentage of patients will experience some form of damage to their braces during treatment.
 In an effort to reduce damage to a minimum, the strongest available orthodontic glue is used to fix braces to the teeth.
 However, it is also the patients responsibility to take adequate care to prevent damage.
 Certain foods (anything hard or crunchy) and habits (grinding/biting on pens etc) will break brackets.
 Braces do not just fall off.
 This means paying attention to what you eat and how you bite.

 If you have any breakages please contact the office as soon as possible.
 We will enquire as to what is damaged and the level of discomfort, if any.
 We can then determine how urgent it is to have the damage repaired.

 Playing sport with braces

-You can definitely still play sport when being treated with braces.
-We do recommend though, that you wear a mouth guard to protect your teeth and braces from accidental knocks during sport.
+You can definitely still play contact sport when being treated with braces.
+We do recommend though, that you wear a mouth guard to protect your teeth, lips, cheeks and braces from accidental knocks during sport.
 Embrace Orthodontists will provide you with a mouthguard if requested.